Unit rationale, description and aim

 Assessment 1: Tutorial participation

-This unit specifically requires students to consider real life issues arising in the practice of law and how legal ethics and professional responsibility deal with and manage those issues.
-Tutorials allow students to gain an understanding of how to use statute and case law in dealing with those issues.
-They also allow students to work with other students in the class and to develop their advocacy skills through participation in individual, small and large group problem solving exercises.
+This summative and formative assessment requires students to consider real life issues arising in the practice of law and how legal ethics and professional responsibility deal with and manage those issues.
+Each student will have numerous opportunities to evidence their achievement of the ILOs by contributing to the answers to questions posed in weekly tutorials.
+This assessment will also allow students to work with each other in the class and to develop advocacy skills through participation in individual, small and large group problem solving exercises and discussions.
+A criteria referenced assessment marking rubric will be used to assess students.

 Weighting